Stationary measures and random walks on $\tilde{A}_2$-buildings: Convergence to a chamber at infinity

 We are going to use the following theorem from H. Izeki. \begin{thm}[{\cite[Theorem A]{izeki23}}] Let $Y$ be a complete CAT(0) space which is either proper or of finite telescopic dimension, and let $G$ be a discrete countable group equipped with a symmetric and admissible probability measure $\mu$ with finite second moment.
 Assume that $G \curvearrowright Y $ is a non-elementary action.
 Then the drift of the random walk is positive:

 \end{thm}

 In our case, we consider a metrically complete $\adt$-building, hence of finite telescopic dimension (equal to 2), and the theorem applies.
-We will combine this with the celebrated result by Karlsson and Margulis \cite[Theorem 2.1]{karlsson_margulis} on convergence of ergodic cocycles in non-positive curvature.
+We are ready to complete the proof of Theorem~\ref{thm intro rw}, which we restate for convenience.